Intervue/Data-structures-algorithms-for-interviews/README.md

 - *register*: we are telling the compiler to store variable in a register eg: register int i.
 Registers do not have addresses
 - *extern*:
-- *static*: will store the variable in the data section
+- *static*: will store the variable in the data section and will be accessed from this data section everytime and not from the activation record in the stack

 ## Example: